Pondidum/pondidum.github.io/_drafts/rich-domain-modeling.md

 The function also has some logic baked into it - each of the `TimeSheetLine`s needs its `Day` property re-calculating.

-Hopefully this helps demonstrate why Rich Domain Models are better solutions to complex domain problems than Enemic Domain Models are.
+Hopefully this helps demonstrate why Rich Domain Models are better solutions to complex domain problems than Anaemic Domain Models are.

 For a really good video on this subject, check out Jimmy Bogard's [Crafting Wicked Domain Models][wicked-domains] talk.